Rati777669/Eduweb/README.md

 # Eduweb
- It is an educational website
+It is a fully responsive website built with HTML, CSS and JavaScript.